 - dissenters must be strictly shunned

 Sites dedicated to cult awareness suggest that there are over 3,000 organizations in America alone that fit such descriptions and 10,000 globally.
 These range from groups with a handful of followers, to those with millions.
-The Watchtower Society perfectly aligns with this description and as such is classified as a "high control group" appearing on most cult awareness lists.
+Watchtower perfectly aligns with this description and as such is classified as a "high control group" appearing on most cult awareness lists.